 Licence Variation or Alteration

-Variation of Licence Conditions
+Variation of Licence or Permit Conditions

 changes should not undermine, or be clearly contrary to, the decision of when the licence application was first considered.

 straight forward requests, such as a variation or increase to trading hours or a variation or increase in trading days, are likely to be approved.
-Other requests for variation may involve requests for additional authority for the sale of liquor that had not been envisaged by the licensee at the time of the initial licence application.
+Other requests for variation may involve requests for additional authority for the sale of liquor that had not been envisaged by the licensee at the time of the initial application.
 These requests are also likely to be granted.
-For example:

-In all these cases, however, while there may not be any fundamental changes to the operation of the licence, the Commissioner will take account of the initial decision of the issuing of the licence to ensure that there were no particular circumstances in that decision that would be relevant in approving the subsequent variation.
+In all cases, however, while there may not be any fundamental changes to the operation of the licence/permit, the Commissioner will take account of the initial decision of the issuing of the licence to ensure that there were no particular circumstances in that decision that would be relevant in approving the subsequent variation.

 Alterations to Licensed Premises